gaperton/Type-R/docsource/04_Record/04_Observable_changes.md

 # Observable changes

-Object tree formed by nested records and collection is deeply observable by default; changes in every node trigger change events for all parent elements in sequence.
+Object tree formed by nested records and collection is deeply observable by default; changes in every attribute trigger change events for the record and all parent elements in sequence.

 Record triggers following events on change: